Almost positive links are strongly quasipositive: Introduction

 \subsection{Approach to proofs}

 In this subsection we give more details regarding the proofs of the main theorems.
-We distinguish two types of diagrams. \begin{definition} We say that $D$ is of \emph{type~I} if $D$ is positive, or if $D$ is almost positive and there is no positive crossing \emph{parallel} to the unique negative crossing (in other words connecting the same pair of Seifert circles). \end{definition} \begin{definition} We say that $D$ is of \emph{type~II} if it is almost positive, and there is a positive crossing parallel to the unique negative crossing. \end{definition} We opted to include positive diagrams in type~I because they behave similarly in our constructions as almost positive diagrams of type~I; for example our proof of \cref{thm:1} in \cref{sec:almost1} for links with a diagram of type~I recovers Rudolph's result that positive links are strongly quasipositive.
+We distinguish two types of diagrams. \begin{Def} We say that $D$ is of \emph{type~I} if $D$ is positive, or if $D$ is almost positive and there is no positive crossing \emph{parallel} to the unique negative crossing (in other words connecting the same pair of Seifert circles). \end{Def} \begin{Def} We say that $D$ is of \emph{type~II} if it is almost positive, and there is a positive crossing parallel to the unique negative crossing. \end{Def} We opted to include positive diagrams in type~I because they behave similarly in our constructions as almost positive diagrams of type~I; for example our proof of \cref{thm:1} in \cref{sec:almost1} for links with a diagram of type~I recovers Rudolph's result that positive links are strongly quasipositive.

 The distinction between type~I and II is rather natural and has been made previously \cite{MR2159224,tagami,MR3499519}.
 Stoimenow shows that each of the two types is realized by knots that do not admit diagrams of the other type; he further shows that an almost positive diagram has a minimal genus canonical surface if and only if it is of type~I. We strengthen this result from `minimal genus' to `quasipositive'.